Skip to content

 Validate request content types

 • Reject requests containing unexpected or missing content type headers with HTTP response status 406 Unacceptable or 415 Unsupported Media Type.
+For requests with Content-Length: 0 however, a Content-type header is optional.

 • For XML content types ensure appropriate XML parser hardening, see the XXE cheat sheet.